Mdzhamalov/StepikSeleniumPython/README.md

 # StepikSeleniumPython
 This is the project for learning Seleniun + Python.
-Here you will find all solved task.
+Here you will find python files with home tasks.